-A new 2.3-liter s Grand Touring model contains features borrowed from the 2005 special-edition SP23, including heated leather seats, automatic headlights, automatic rain-sensing wipers and a trip computer.
+The 2.3-liter s Grand Touring model includes heated leather seats, automatic headlights, automatic rain-sensing wipers and a trip computer.
 A moonroof, a custom-tuned Bose audio system and Sirius Satellite Radio are optional.

 Comparatively upright in profile, the Mazda3 is built with a wide track and a relatively long (103.9-inch) wheelbase for its size.
 A Sport Package that includes sport bumpers, side skirts, 17-inch wheels and fog lamps is available on s sedans and standard on s hatchbacks.

 Steel wheels hold 15-inch tires on the Mazda3 i sedan; the Mazda3 s sedan gets 16-inch alloy wheels, while the Mazda3 s hatchback rolls on 17-inch rubber.
 The wagonlike hatchback has small triangular rear quarter windows.
 Sedans get a short but high rear deck.

 Up to five people can fit inside the Mazda3.
 The steering column tilts and telescopes.
 Instruments sit in a trio of round, recessed nacelles.
 A ratchet-type mechanism permits seat adjustment allowing the cushion and seatback to move up and down together.
 Placing the rear-suspension coil springs beneath the floor increases the hatchback's rear storage space.

 The 2.0-liter four-cylinder in the Mazda3 i has variable valve timing and develops 148 horsepower (144 hp in PZEV form).
 The Mazda3 s uses a 2.3-liter four-cylinder that pumps out 156 hp.
 A five-speed manual gearbox is standard, and a four-speed automatic transmission with a manual-shift provision is optional for the Mazda3 i.
 The 2.3-liter engine can mate with a five-speed automatic.